Arthur-Sebastian/autosync/README.md

 5) line scheme: /remotedirectory,/localdirectory

 ### Launching the script
+1) Run 'sync.sh' in a terminal.
-1) First the script will print out the config information.
+2) First the script will print out the config information.
-2) Next, grant sudo access for samba share mounting into /remote directory.
+3) Next, grant sudo access for samba share mounting into /remote directory.
-3) PROCEED WITH CAUTION!
+4) PROCEED WITH CAUTION!
 KEEP TRACK OF WHICH DEVICE HAS THE NEWEST COPY!
-4) The script will ask whether you want to update the server (up sync) or your local copy with data from the server (down sync).
+5) The script will ask whether you want to update the server (up sync) or your local copy with data from the server (down sync).
-5) You can also cancel the synchronisation by typing 'c' and check which copy is the newer one.
+6) You can also cancel the synchronisation by typing 'c' and check which copy is the newer one.
-6) The script will then proceed to copy-update the files and remove (scrub) files that have been deleted in the recently changed copy.
+7) The script will then proceed to copy-update the files and remove (scrub) files that have been deleted in the recently changed copy.
-7) After everything is done, the samba share will be unmounted, and script will exit.
+8) After everything is done, the samba share will be unmounted, and script will exit.
 Your folders will now be synchronised!